Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

-Based on the aforementioned samples, we test the results using the CIC and TSC window functions with a grid size of $N_g = 200$.
+The dark matter particle distribution in simulation is considered to be a Poissonian sampling of the underlying matter field.
+Thus we first test the results on the simulated dark matter samples using the CIC and TSC window functions with a grid size of $N_g = 200$.
 The mesh size is $3\,\mpch$ and the corresponding Nyquist frequency $k_N=1.047\,\hmpc$.
-We choose this relatively large mesh size under the consideration that for Stage-IV surveys a cubic box covering the whole footprint may reach $(6\,\gpch)^3$ and the analysis in performed on $2000^3$ mesh.
+We choose this relatively large mesh size under the consideration that for Stage-IV surveys a cubic box covering the whole footprint may reach $(6\,\gpch)^3$ and the analysis will be performed on $2000^3$ mesh.
 We compare the differences among the four estimators mentioned above.
 To reflect the magnitude of systematic biases for the samples, we treat the results from a 10 times higher sampling rate, $N_g = 2000$, as the true values for the power spectrum.
 We have confirmed that, at this high sampling frequency, the power spectrum results from different estimators with different window functions are overlapping with each other below the Nyquist frequency of $N_g=200$ mesh.
 Therefore, we can consider it as the true value for a low sampling frequency result.
-For the full sample with a total count of $N_s = 2,413,300$ and a number density of $n_s = 1.12\times 10^{-2}\,\hmpct$ , the power spectrum results are shown in Figure \ref{tab:100pc}.